How Universities Can Safely Recycle Old Laptops and PCs

 Conclusion

-By following recycling approaches, the usage of certified statistics erasure strategies, and partnering with expert IT recyclers, universities can shield sensitive data, meet regulatory necessities, and aid environmental sustainability.
+By following structured recycling processes, using certified data erasure methods, and partnering with professional IT recyclers, universities can protect sensitive data, meet regulatory requirements, and support environmental sustainability